How to Appeal SNAP Program Denials in North Carolina

 Common reasons for the denial of food stamps may also involve the requested documentation from the Health and Human Services representative.
 Failure to provide proof of citizenship, residency, income or expenses in a timely manner can result in a SNAP benefit denial in North Carolina.
 If attempts were made to present documentation or if the applicant feels he or she did show proper documentation to support the claims made on the application for SNAP, an appeal may be filed.
 The NC food stamps appeal process will give the denied applicant an opportunity to express his or her suspicion that the denial is wrongful and that all information provided on the SNAP application was truthful and thorough.

-Receiving Notification About Your North Carolina Food Stamps Denial
+Learn About Notifications for a North Carolina Food Stamps Denial

 After a food stamps denial is determined, the Health and Human Services office sends out a denial letter to the applicant.
 The denied food stamps applicant can review this notification to learn the details of the denial, including the specific program eligibility criteria that was not met.
 The steps in the North Carolina food stamps appeal process are also available on the denial notification, so a denied applicant can review the actions to take if he or she feels the denial is wrongful or is due to an error.
 To appeal an NC SNAP benefits denial, the applicant will need to first request an appeal by mail or in person using the instructions and office contact information provided on the denial notification.